department-of-veterans-affairs/va.gov-team/platform/engineering/design-docs/2020-05-26-content-validation.md

 4. `src/site/stages/build/plugins/check-broken-links/index.js` calls the `getBrokenLinks` helper
 5. `src/site/stages/build/plugins/check-broken-links/helpers/getBrokenLinks.js` calls the `isBrokenLink` function
 6. `src/site/stages/build/plugins/check-broken-links/helpers/isBrokenLink.js` checks if an internal `href`/`src` value is included a specific array of paths
+7. The `check-broken-links` plugin calls the `getBrokenLinks` helper to build up an array of broken links
+8. The array of broken links from the `getBrokenLinks` helper is used by the `getErrorOutput` helper to build a CSV of broken links
+9. The `check-broken-links` plugin logs the broken links in the build console

 ![screenshot of code path for check-broken-links Metalsmith plugin](https://user-images.githubusercontent.com/6130520/87714554-8849ef00-c771-11ea-8f20-ed52af7fcd3a.png)

-If there are broken links, the `glean-broken-links` script displays the broken links in the build log in a Comma-Separated Value (CSV) format.
+If there are broken links, the `glean-broken-links` script the build log, and create a file of broken links in a Comma-Separated Value (CSV) format.
 If broken links are found on the `master` branch, then an exception is thrown during the Jenkins job to block the deploy.

-###### Code Path for the `glean-broken-links` script
+###### The `glean-broken-links` script

 ![screenshot of code path for glean-broken-links script](https://user-images.githubusercontent.com/6130520/88299641-33a1f900-ccc8-11ea-9029-476f8222ee79.png)